 We have a lead role in setting standards for recording built and buried heritage.
-Our Data Standards Unit collaborates with a large number of heritage data management organisations, both nationally and internationally.
+Our Knowledge Organization Services collaborate with a large number of heritage data management organisations, both nationally and internationally.

 Here you can find out about our documentation standards and terminology tools, which can help you record historic environment information accurately and consistently.
 They will also improve data retrieval and access.

 The main standard for documenting heritage asset information in the UK is MIDAS Heritage (2010).
 This explains what information should be included, rather than advising how to record it, and covers:

 - The individual assets that form the historic environment (buildings, archaeological sites, shipwrecks, areas of interest and artefacts)